 For really bad wrinkles, I spray them and press again.
 (You can also combine 50% white vinegar and 50% water in a spray bottle and use that to dampen the fabric.
 It works really well on the most stubborn wrinkles.)

 Make sure to let the fabric lay flat on the ironing board and cool down completely before you move it - when the fabric is warm and a little steamy, it can get a bit wrinkled or bumpy where you grab it.
 It'd be a shame to undo all your good work!

-This is my preferred way to cut out small items (and by small, I mean anything smaller than the ruler you're using) - it's fast and easy once you've done it a few times!
+This is my preferred way to cut out small items with straight edges (and by small, I mean anything smaller than the ruler you're using) - it's fast and easy once you've done it a few times!

 To do this you'll need your pressed fabric, a clear sewing ruler, a rotary cutter and a self healing cutting mat.